 Our Code of Ethics Fair Employment Practices Policy states that we will observe all applicable labor and employment laws wherever we operate, including “the prohibition of forced, compulsory and child labor.”
 As mentioned above, our SABIC Supplier Due Diligence Program also asks suppliers detailed questions about their use of underage and forced labor.

-|Principle 5 - Effective abolition of child labor||Supply Chain pp. 64, 67||SABIC does not employ underage workers.
-As mentioned above, our Supplier Due Diligence Program asks suppliers to disclose any use of child labor.
-A finding of child labor in Due Diligence would be grounds for non-qualification of that supplier or for mitigating actions to ensure that child labor is not used in the production of goods for SABIC.|
+Our Supplier Lifecycle Management (SLM) Program requests suppliers to disclose any use of child labor.
+Any findings of child labor in Due Diligence would result in non-qualification of that supplier, or for mitigating actions to ensure that child labor is not used in the production of SABIC goods.

 |Principle 6 - Elimination of discrimination in respect of employment and occupation|

 Our Code of Ethics Fair Employment Practices Policy states that we will observe “those laws that pertain to the elimination of any improper employment discrimination.”

 |Principle 8 - Undertake initiatives to promote greater environmental responsibility|

 |Principle 10 -Work against corruption in all its forms, including extortion and bribery|